nbw/japan/content/posts/geography.md

 ## The big tuna 🐟: Tokyo

-It's first worth mentioning that there used to be a Tokyo city, that was made up of 23 *special wards*.
+It's first worth mentioning that there used to be a Tokyo city that was made up of 23 *special wards*.
 In 1943, Tokyo city merged with the rest of Tokyo Prefecture and became Tokyo Metropolis.

 Here are all the wards in Tokyo: